How to set up trials of automated vehicles in Australia

 Apply to import vehicle(s)

-The Australian Government's Department of Infrastructure, Transport, Regional Development and Communications (DITRDC) ensures all vehicles imported into Australia meet current Australian Design Rules (ADRs).
+The Australian Government's Department of Infrastructure, Transport, Regional Development, Communications and the Arts ensures all vehicles imported into Australia meet current Australian Design Rules (ADRs).

-Where an automated vehicle does not meet applicable ADRs you must apply with DITRDC to receive concessional approval to import the vehicle.
+Where an automated vehicle does not meet applicable ADRs you must apply with the Department to receive concessional approval to import the vehicle.
 This applies to:

 - some types of automated shuttles